domain-independent-dp/didp-rs/didp-yaml/docs/dypdl-guide.md

 `expression` is required, and the value is a string describing an expression defining the state function.
 For the syntax of an expression, see [the expression guide](./expression-guide.md).
 The type of the expression must match `type`.

+`parameters` is optional, and the value is a list of maps with the following mandatory keys.

+- `name`
+- `object`

+`name` is required, and the value is the name of a parameter.
+`object` is required, and the value is the name of an object type.
+With `parameters`, for each object or an element in the set variable, one state function is defined.
+The value of the key `name` can be used in the expression defining the state function.

 ### constraints